Opponents of Dell buyout say don't delay vote

 Vanguard and State Street run index funds that typically follow the lead of shareholder advisory firms.
 Their decision to defy all the three major advisory firms that have recommended the Dell buyout would add to the uncertainty over the vote outcome.

-Other key minority shareholders, including BlackRock Inc, T. Rowe Price Group Inc, Highfields Capital Management, Pzena Investment Management and Yacktman Asset Management, have already come out against the buyout or have declined to comment on reports that they are against it.
+Other key minority shareholders, including BlackRock Inc (BLK.N), T. Rowe Price Group Inc (TROW.O), Highfields Capital Management, Pzena Investment Management and Yacktman Asset Management, have already come out against the buyout or have declined to comment on reports that they are against it.

 Under so-called majority-of-the-minority voting provisions, a majority of Dell shareholders, excluding Michael Dell's roughly 16 percent stake in the company, have to vote for the buyout in order for it go through.